CobaltFusion/DebugVision/README.md

 - logs from stdin
 - logs from structured CSV (TICS results)
 - logs from binary formatted file (use custimizable plugin?)
+- remote log sources, such as ssh/sftp
+- remote instance of the same tool?

 Visualize:
 - listview, coloring / highlighting